officelearn/azure-docs.sv-se/articles/hdinsight/hadoop/apache-hadoop-hive-java-udf.md

 ## <a name="next-steps"></a>Nästa steg

-Andra sätt att arbeta med Hive finns i [använda Apache Hive med HDInsight](hdinsight-use-hive.md).
+For other ways to work with Hive, see [Use Apache Hive with HDInsight](hdinsight-use-hive.md).

-Mer information om användardefinierade Hive-funktioner finns i avsnittet [Apache Hive operatörer och användardefinierade funktioner](https://cwiki.apache.org/confluence/display/Hive/LanguageManual+UDF) i Hive-wikin på Apache.org.
+For more information on Hive User-Defined Functions, see [Apache Hive Operators and User-Defined Functions](https://cwiki.apache.org/confluence/display/Hive/LanguageManual+UDF) section of the Hive wiki at apache.org.